 Helpful Advice Services

 Concerns over mental health within schools have increased in the past two years as documented in regular media reports.
 The purpose of these links is to raise awareness of the variety of disorders that are all too common in school and to explore some ideas and strategies that might be employed to counter their impact on the young people and staff at Lord Grey.
-What are the primary mental health issues which affect our students within Lord Grey School?
+What are the primary mental health issues which affect our students within Lord Grey Academy?
 We have included an indication of the number of students who would be affected if national statistics were translated across our school population.

 - Anxiety Disorder (approximately 140 students)